Skip Navigation

 Track endangered sea turtles as they travel to the east coast of the United States to lay their eggs in rapidly disappearing coastal areas.
 You can send for free teaching guides and materials for classroom use.

-In recent news accounts, it's been reported that penguins that normally live around the southern tip of South America have been turning up on the beaches of Rio de Janeiro, Brazil.
-Have students use the newspaper sources from Pioneer to see what scientists have to say about the weather patterns that are causing penguins to waddle ashore on warm, tropical sand.
+Have students use the newspaper sources from Utah's Online Library to see what scientists have to say about the weather patterns that are causing penguins to waddle ashore on warm, tropical sand.